-(Continued from page 31)

-the publishers (Henry Holt & Co.),

-but I expect that this volume will

-rank among the most striking and notable literary matters of the year.

-Readers of The Masses are already

-familiar with Sandburg's strength and

-tenderness-qualities which I hope to

-speak of at greater length in a subsequent issue-so it is unnecessary sequent issue-so it is unnecessary for me to commend this first collec-tion of his poems at present.
-I mere-ly call attention to it.
+(Continued from page 31) the publishers (Henry Holt & Co.), but I expect that this volume will rank among the most striking and no-table literary matters of the year.
+Readers of The Masses are already familiar with Sandburg's strength and tenderness-qualities which I hope to speak of at greater length in a subsequent issue-so it is unnecessary for me to commend this first collection of his poems at present.
+I merely call attention to it.

 Speaking of the new American poets makes me think of Amy Lowell.
 And thinking of Amy Lowell, makes me speak of her new book of critical essays on "Six French Poets."
-This is the first volume in English that reveals to us, in a series of lively studies, the lives and works of such individual and famous Frenchmen of individual and famous Frenchmen of the present day as Remy de Gour-mont, Emile Verhaeren' (who, though a Belgian, is included since he writes in French), Albert Samain, Henri de Régnier, Francis Jammes and Paul Fort.
-A similar volume of interpreta-tion is Willard Huntington Wright's "What Nietzsche Taught."
-It is not only an illuminating exposition of Nietzche's spirit but a detailed consid-eration and summing-up of each of the twelve great books: together with a twelve great books; together with a brief but admirably-written biographbrief but admirably-written biographical sketch.
+This is the first volume in English that reveals to us in a series of lively veals to us, in a series of lively studies, the lives and works of such individual and famous Frenchmen of the present day as Remy de Gour-mont, Emile Verhaeren (who, though a Belgian, is included since he writes in French), Albert Samain, Henri de Régnier, Francis Jammes and Paul Fort.
+A similar volume of interpreta-"What Nietzsche Taught."
+It is not only an illuminating exposition of Nietzche's spirit but a detailed consideration and summing-up of each of the twelve great books; together with a brief but admirably-written biographical sketch.
 An invaluable summary.
-Back to our own times-and to one of the most timely volumes, Walter Lippmann's "The Stakes of Diplomacy," in which occurs an analysis of patriotism, chapters on the relation of business and militarism, on the disunited state of these 'united' states and the clearest and most plausible suggestion so far advanced to avoid war by removing the prime cause of international friction.
-Personally, I prefer Lippmann's second volume, prefer Lippmann's second volume, "Drift and Mastery," which, following "A Preface to Politics," began to build "A Preface to Politics," began to build where the first book tore down.
-Brilliant these books are, but they burn; and they burn, not (as has sometimes been implied by his critics) with the showy sparkle of fire-works but with the keen and curious power of a restless search-light.
+Back to our own times-and to one of the most timely volumes, Walter Lippmann's "The Stakes of Diplo-macy," in which occurs an analysis of patriotism, chapters on the relation of business and militarism, on the dis-united state of these 'united' states and the clearest and most plausible suggestion so far advanced to avoid war by removing the prime cause of international friction.
+Personally, I prefer Lippmann's second volume, "Drift and Mastery," which, following "A Preface to Politics," began to build where the first book tore down.
+Brilwhere the first book tore down.
+Brilliant these books are, but they burn; and they burn, not (as has sometimes been implied by his critics) with the showy sparkle of fire-works but with the keen and curious power of a restthe keen and curious power of a restless search-light.
 For sheer incisiveness, however, I know no piece of contemporary literature greater than Hauptmann's "The Weavers."
-Emanual Reicher's recent production of it sharpened the interest in this modern classic, whose background is indussharpened the interest in this modern classic, whose background is industrialism, whose atmosphere is the strike, and whose hero is the slowthinking, blundering but somehow upward-groping mob.
+Emanual Reicher's recent production of it sharpened the interest in this modern classic, whose background is industrialism, whose atmosphere is the strike, and whose hero is the slow-thinking, blundering but somehow upthinking, blundering but somehow up-ward-groping mob.
 I add the "Plays" of John Galsworthy because they contain "The Silver Box" and (with the exception of Hauptmann's) the greatest of all labor-plays, "Strife."
-And I add his "Justice" because it is being revived this month, and because it is particularly timely today with our investigation of prisons and penal conditions.
-Galsworthy is scrupulously fair to all his characters-even the prosecutors, judge and even the prosecutors, judge and warden-he sees them all as human rods in the inhuman machine that pitilessly grinds out laws and mangles lives.
-Yet this balanced fairness makes his indictment of the whole prison system even more powerful.
-"Every reader must carry away from Justice", wrote the conservative William Archer, "some new realization of the gaps between law and justice, bethe gaps between law and justice, between justice and humanity, and a new attitude toward the first offender."
+And I add his "Justice" because it is being revived this month, and be-cause it is particularly timely today with our investigation of prisons and with our investigation of prisons and penal conditions.
+Galsworthy is penal conditions.
+Galsworthy is scrupulously fair to all his characters -even the prosecutors, judge and warden-he sees them all as human rods in the inhuman machine that pitilessly grinds out laws and mangles lives.
+Yet this balanced fairness makes his indictment of the whole "Every reader must carry away from 'Justice'," wrote the conservative William Archer, "some new realization of the gaps between law and justice, between justice and humanity, and a new attitude toward the first offender."